HamedAlemo/advanced-geo-python/_sources/lectures/docker.md

 # Start JupyterLab
 CMD ["jupyter", "lab", "--ip=0.0.0.0"]
 ```

+**Note**: The new user you create inside the container, in this case `jupyteruser`, can only access their home directory `/home/jupyteruser`.
+Therefore, you need to launch Jupyter from this working directory, and when you mount directories at the launch time you should mount them to `jupyteruser`'s home directory or any sub-directory in there.

 Finally, to run the container you should publish container's port `8888` to a port on the host (it can be the same `8888` if it's not being used otherwise):
 ```